Tiny Islands, Massive TLDs: How Tokelau, Tuvalu, and Niue Built Some of the Internet's Largest Domain Extensions

 February 2024 Freenom settles with Meta (undisclosed terms), announces exit from domain business

-When Freenom stopped registrations in March 2023, phishing on its five TLDs plummeted — providing what the Interisle Consulting Group described as natural-experiment evidence that free registration was the primary driver of abuse, not some inherent property of the country codes themselves.
-But the attackers did not disappear.
-They migrated to cheap new gTLDs, which saw their share of phishing domains jump from 25% to 42% in the following year.
+When Freenom stopped registrations in March 2023, phishing on its five TLDs fell sharply — which the Interisle Consulting Group described as natural-experiment evidence consistent with free registration being the primary driver of abuse, rather than some inherent property of the country codes.
+But the attackers did not disappear; reporting indicates they migrated to cheap new gTLDs, whose share of phishing domains rose markedly in the following year.
+Tokelau's telecommunications entity, Teletok, is now attempting to manage .tk directly, negotiating with New Zealand's .nz registry operator for technical assistance.
+The .tk zone, once the world's largest ccTLD by registration count, survives in our dataset as 7.2 million observed hostnames of which only 2.5% resolve — a digital ruin whose reputation as a phishing vector is likely permanent.

 Tuvalu's .tv: How a Two-Letter Code Funded a Nation